Analysis of BDDC preconditioners for non-conforming polytopal hybrid discretisation methods: BDDC preconditioner

 This continuity only constraints face values on the interfaces.
 Thus, the BDDC skeleton space $\wt{U}_h^\partial \subset \Uhdb$ can be defined similarly by imposing this continuity condition on the sub-assembled face space $\Uhdb$, while the interior component is identical.
 In particular, $\Uhbddc = U_h \times \wt{U}_h^\partial$.
 Finally, we define the \emph{space of bubbles} as

 where $\Uhbubb \subset \Uhdb$ is the subspace of skeleton functions in $\Uhdb$ that vanish on the faces in $\FH$, i.e., subdomain interfaces.
 Note that $\Uhbub \subset \Uhc$.
-All these spaces are summarised in Table \ref{tab:spaces}.
+All these spaces are summarised in Table \ref{tab:spaces} and Figure \ref{fig:bddc_spaces}.
 We note that, in the following, we will abuse notation and use $\Uhc$ also to define the subspace of $\Uhd$ that is isomorphic to $\Uhc$, leaving the isomorphism implicit.

+Let $\Omega \subset \mathbb{R}^d$, with $d=2, 3$, be a bounded polyhedral domain.
+We consider the Poisson equation with homogeneous Dirichlet conditions as a model problem; other boundary conditions can readily be considered with minor modifications.
+The weak form of the problem reads as follows: find $u \in H_0^{1}(\Omega)$ such that

+where $f \in H^{-1}(\Omega)$ is the forcing term and $\alpha \in L^\infty(\Omega)$ is a physical coefficient such that $\alpha\ge \alpha_0$ almost everywhere in $\Omega$, where $\alpha_0>0$ is a constant.
+In the analysis below, we consider the constant coefficient case for simplicity in the analysis.
+However, the condition number bounds below can be extended to problems with high-contrast interfaces, e.g., multi-material problems, after a suitable redefinition of the weighting operator and standard analysis arguments in domain decomposition methods \cite{Dryja-NumerMathHeidelb-1996v,Badia-ApplMathLett-2019y}.
+We numerically explore problems with high-contrast interfaces in Section \ref{sec:jumping.coefficients}.

-Let $\A$ be the Laplacian operator in $H^1(\dom)$.
-Consider a hybrid discretisation $\A_h$ of $\A$ on $\Uhd$.
+Consider a hybrid discretisation $\A_h$ of $\A$ on $\Uhd$ (see Section \ref{sec:disc.skel.methods} for more details).
 Note that $\A_h$ is generally singular (the constant value is not fixed for subdomains not touching $\partial \dom$).
 As is usually the case in hybrid discretisations, we will assume that this operator is a block-diagonal operator, with blocks $\A_h(T)$ corresponding to each subdomain $T \in \TH$.
 The operator $\A_h$ can then be written as follows: for $\ul{u}_h \in \Uhd$,

+We use $\| \cdot \|_{\A_h}$ to denote the operator seminorm induced by $\A_h$ on $\Uhd$; analogously, we denote by $\| \cdot \|_{\A_h,T}$ the operator seminorm induced by $\A_h(T)$ on $\Uhc(T)$, for each $T \in \TH$.
+We assume that, in every subdomain $T \in \TH$, the operator seminorm is equivalent to the discrete $H^1$-seminorm.
+This assumption holds for most hybrid nonconforming discretisations (see references provided in Section \ref{sec:disc.skel.methods}).